 Then remove the chicken and slice it on a bias in ¾ inch slices.
 This should give you about 5-6 slices.

-Serve with rice or veggies, spoon some of the sauce on top or serve it on the side.
+Serve this delicious garlic soy sauce chicken with rice or veggies, spoon some of the sauce on top or serve it on the side.
 Then garnish with sesame seeds and fresh cilantro leaves

 ENJOY!